adaptris/interlok-docs/docs/pages/ui/ui-optional-component-discovery.md

----
-title: Optional Component Discovery
-keywords: interlok
-tags: [optional_components, ui]
-sidebar: home_sidebar
-permalink: ui-optional-component-discovery.html
-summary: The Optional Component Discovery page allows you to browse components that can be added to Interlok.
+> **Summary:** The Optional Component Discovery page allows you to browse components that can be added to Interlok.
 (Since 3.5.1)
----

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dLzBihUtYeE" frameborder="0" allowfullscreen></iframe>